DGP-Studio/Snap.Hutao.Docs/docs/en/features/game-launcher.md

   2. In the "Injection" module, set the target frame rate.
   3. Click the "Launch Game" button.

-#### Factors that may cause **frame rate limit unlock failure**:
+#### Factors that may cause **frame rate limit unlock failure**

 1. Snap Hutao is not kept running in the background.
 2. The **Vertical Sync** option is not disabled in the game.
 3. There is a "Maximum Frame Rate" setting in the graphics card driver.
 4. There are similar "Power Saving Mode" options not disabled in the graphics card driver software.
 5. Insufficient graphics card performance.
 6. MSVCRT library is not installed.

 ### Field of View Adjustment